 Here's a great chance to volunteer!
 Maintain the appearance of one of the county’s most beautiful roads and decrease the amount of debris that washes into the Chesapeake Bay and its tributaries.

-Scheduled clean-up sessions will occur immediately after our Saturday morning gatherings.
+Scheduled clean-up sessions will occur immediately after our Saturday morning gatherings or even on a Sunday morning when it works out.
 The sessions typically last 2 hours.
 Check back right here for announced dates.
 The county has provided us with 10 refuse ‘grabbers’, gloves, refuse bags and safety vests that will add efficiency and safety to the clean-up process.
 If there are more than 10 persons available for a selected weekend, the additional people can assist with notifying oncoming traffic of our group’s presence throughout the route.

 Your participation is highly encouraged and greatly appreciated!